javiserna/vsini/README.md

 $ python vsini.py
 ```

-The graphical interface of the program will appears
+The graphical interface of the program will appear

 <img src="https://raw.githubusercontent.com/javiserna/vsini/master/Images/fourier.png?token=ADW2GZ3M4Z46V4WHSQUX63K7MGPVA" alt="Interfaz Gráfica" style="zoom:80%;" />

 By default, the spectral resolution (R=22500) and limb darkening coefficient (0.6).
-These can be changed by as the user requires.
+These can be changed as the user requires.

 #### Step 1

 Please press the "Load" button to get the spectra.
-CSV format for the input file is required, two columns of information, "col1": Wavelength and "col2": Flux. (e.g, load our test spectra "spec_to_test.csv").
+CSV format for the input file is required, two columns of information, "col1": Wavelength and "col2": Flux. (e.g., load our test spectra "spec_to_test.csv").

 #### Step 2 (Spectral Line Selection)

-Press "Plot Spectrum" button to plot the input spectra.
+Press the "Plot Spectrum" button to plot the input spectra.

-Use the “o” key and left click to zoom in the line of interest, or press "zoom to rectangle" icon.
+Use the “o” key and left-click to zoom in on the line of interest, or press the "zoom to rectangle" icon.